BPN Vision for Mentoring

 Information for ITT Mentors

-The 2024/25 academic year brings significant changes to Initial Teacher Training (ITT) mentorship programme.
-The Department for Education (DfE) has implemented new requirements designed to enhance the quality of support offered to trainees.
-These changes aim to foster a more effective learning environment for both mentors and trainees, ultimately leading to improved outcomes for teachers and pupils.
+The 2024/25 academic year brought significant changes to mentoring within Initial Teacher Training (ITT).
+The Department for Education (DfE) implemented new requirements designed to enhance the quality of support offered to student teachers.
+These changes aim to support both the student teacher and mentor, ultimately leading to improved outcomes for teachers and pupils.

 -